timpile/blog-articles/static-sites-access-denied.md

   <HostId>coEwimlSDhKFA68EhCV7Fc3fwDzHvMDWqoJoZineHQY6juRu8hLQZXHOUd1eIJujChccsbu9RWg=</HostId>
 </Error>
 ```
+Not a very helpful error message, but the solution is actually rather simple.
-The first thing you'll want to do if you haven't already is setup a CloudFront distribution for your S3 static site.
+The first thing you'll want to do, if you haven't already, is setup a CloudFront distribution for your S3 static site.

 <img src="https://s3.amazonaws.com/blog.timpile.io/images/cloudfront-distribution.png" alt="CloudFront Distribution for Static Site"/>